 It's a fact: we all hate potholes.
 They're impassable, they can damage your car, and they don't discriminate.
 The longer potholes are left unrepaired, the larger they become and the more costly they are to repair.
 In Minneapolis, the peak pothole season is from late February to late March early April.
 But what causes potholes?
 How do you prevent them?
 And how do you fix them once they appear?

-There are multiple ways potholes are formed, ranging from poor workmanship, defective materials, end of life of asphalt and water.
+There are multiple ways potholes are formed, ranging from poor workmanship, defective materials, not sealcoating your driveway, end of life of asphalt and water.
 Water is the primary culprit for potholes.
 When the asphalt and the subbase cannot support the weight of traffic is the main reason potholes are formed.
 Cracks in the asphalt are where rain and melting snow enter and works its way down to the base.
 The base and soil beneath become saturated and soft.

 Freeze-Thaw cycles cause the base and soil to expand and traffic weakens the asphalt, causing it to crack more.
 When the temperature rises, there is a void under the pavement allowing for more water to penetrate the base and soil.
 This process repeats multiple times, with each time the void becomes larger and larger.

 As cars continue to drive over the weakened pavement pounding on the pavement until it finally gives way, and we have the birth of a pothole.

 To prevent potholes, you need to prevent water from entering the base of your parking lot.
 An asphalt maintenance plan will help you prioritize repairs and keep you up to date on preventative maintenance.
 A paving company can help you develop an plan

 Sealcoating your parking lot every 2-3 years will help fill hairline surface cracks, helping to prevent them from growing into larger cracks.
 Also, sealcoating will slow down the oxidization of the asphalt, keeping it pliable and less prone to cracking.